bevyengine/rfcs/rfcs/29_centralized_run_criteria.md

 It should be noted that criteria declared globally are required to have a label, because they would be useless for their purpose otherwise.
 Criteria declared inline can be labelled as well, but using that for anything other than defining execution order is detrimental to code readability.

 Run criteria are evaluated once at the start of schedule, any criteria returning `ShouldRun::*AndCheckAgain` will be evaluated again at the end of schedule.
 At that point, depending on the new result, the systems governed by those criteria might be ran again, followed by another criteria evaluation; this repeats until no criteria return `ShouldRun::Yes*`.
-Systems with no specified criteria run exactly once per schedule execution.
+Systems with no run criteria always run exactly once per schedule execution.

 ## Implementation strategy